Art and Photography

-Beyond the curriculum students have a wealth of opportunities to develop their creative minds.
-There is a key stage 3 art club, art competitions, artist led workshops, City of Lights workshops and parade, joint school projects and a range of gallery trips within Cornwall and to London.
+Beyond the curriculum, students have a wealth of opportunities to develop creative minds.
+There is a Key Stage 3 art club, art competitions, artist led workshops, GCSE support sessions, bespoke workshops, Truro City of Lights workshops and parade, joint school projects and gallery trips within Cornwall and to London.

 The national curriculum for art and design aims to ensure that all pupils: